 Traffic Signal Violation Accidents

 Traffic signals are designed to safely regulate the flow of traffic.
 Unfortunately, some motorists insist on pushing through these devices and fail to yield to a motorist, bicyclist, or pedestrian who has the right of way.
 Tragic accidents and even deaths may occur when a careless or reckless driver disregards a traffic control device.
-If you have been injured in a crash caused by a driver who violated a traffic signal, the knowledgeable Pembroke Pines car accident lawyers at Cohn & Smith are here to assist you in filing a claim for damages against the responsible motorist.Taking Legal Action After an Accident Resulting from a Traffic Signal Violation
+If you have been injured in a traffic signal violation accident, the knowledgeable Pembroke Pines car accident lawyers at Cohn & Smith are here to assist you in filing a claim for damages against the responsible motorist.Taking Legal Action After a Traffic Signal Violation Accident

 To recover damages for harm resulting from a motor vehicle collision caused by a traffic signal violation, a plaintiff must be able to make out a case of negligence.
 To do so, four steps are required.
 First, the plaintiff must establish that the defendant owed a legal duty to them.
 Statutes, local ordinances, regulations, and other laws pertaining to traffic signals may be useful in showing the defendant’s duty to stop, yield the right of way, or use extra caution in proceeding through an intersection.
 The second requirement of a negligence action is that the plaintiff prove that the defendant breached the applicable duty of care.
 A breach of duty is usually a factual question that may be proven by evidence such as eyewitness statements, the testimony of the parties, photographs, or video footage.